Good oral health is important to overall health and wellbeing.

 Dental care is important because it can help to prevent tooth decay and gum disease, while improving overall health.

-See the following links for information about common dental health conditions and ways to keep your teeth and gums healthy.
+Visit the SA Dental website for more information about common dental health conditions and ways to keep your teeth and gums healthy.